seinecle/blog/_posts/2021-08-30-pointwise-mutual-information-tf-idf.md

 > **12** ÷ (**15** + **14**) = 0.41

 Meanwhile, in the same text about world capitals, let's imagine that the words "but" and "if" appear in the same sentences 72 times.
-Not because these terms are so important in a text of world capitals, but simply because they are so common in the English language.
+Not because these terms are so important in a text on world capitals, but simply because they are so common in the English language.
 Without a correction, we would find a big edge (weight = 72!) linking the two, bigger than the connection between Paris and France! (weight = 12).

 Now let's correct: